cooolgamer/Custom-Homemenu-3DS/README.md

   * Old/New 3DS/2DS
   * EUR/USA/JPN between 9.6 and 11.17
   * KOR in 11.16 (untested on lower versions)

-* By using this, the system will crash when you go back to the homemenu from a game or applet 11 times.
-This is a known issue and **not caused by the custom homemenu itself**, but by layeredfs included in **luma3ds**.
-This is now fixed, but not released yet, please wait for the new Luma3DS release.

 ## Installation tutorial:
 * Go to [here](https://github.com/cooolgamer/Custom-Homemenu-3DS/blob/main/README.md#how-to-install).